chaodwang/chaodwang.github.io/_pages/about.md

 <br>

 I have studied in China, Spain, the US, and the UK.
-During my PhD, I spent six months as a visiting doctoral student at London Business School during the 2023-2024 academic year.
-Prior to joining the PhD program at ESADE, I obtained a Master's degree from the University of Illinois Urbana-Champaign (USA), and a Master's and a Bachelor's degree from Nanjing University (China).
+As part of my doctoral studies, I spent six months as a visiting doctoral student at London Business School during the 2023-2024 academic year.
+Prior to joining the PhD program at Esade, I obtained a Master's degree from the University of Illinois Urbana-Champaign (USA), and a Master's and a Bachelor's degree from Nanjing University (China).

 <br>